nawabahmadreshi/documentation/pages/third-party-integrations/amplitude.md

 {% endprotip %}

 With a push of a button you can send your Branch data to your Amplitude dashboard, helping you understand the power of Branch as an acquisition pathway.

 {% getstarted title="Get started with the Amplitude integration" %}{% endgetstarted %}

+## How does it work?

+Once the Branch SDK is integrated into an app, Branch can detect which links are leading to installs, re-opens, and users' actions.
+Enabling this integration and providing your Amplitude API Key will result in Branch automatically forwarding referred events to Amplitude, in the exact format Amplitude expects.

+## What events does Branch send?

+Branch will send *referred* **installs** and **opens**, as well as any **custom events** you track with Branch.
+Non-referred events, clicks, web session starts, and pageviews will be excluded.
+Branch also sends all the data that is attached to the link that drove the referred event.
+This will allow you to analyze which campaigns, channels, etc. are helping you acquire and engage users.
+You can see the list of fields that we send to Amplitude [here](/third-party-integrations/amplitude/advanced/#what-branch-sends-to-amplitude).

+## What does it look like?

+Branch events will appear alongside your other tracked events in Amplitude.
+These events will automatically have `[Branch]` prepended.
+Here is an example of a Branch event in the Real Time Activity view:

+{% image src="/img/pages/third-party-integrations/amplitude/amplitude-live-view.png" 3-quarters center %}

+Additionally, individual events, such as those seen in Live View or visible when looking at individual users, will have Branch link data included.
+Here's an example:

+{% image src="/img/pages/third-party-integrations/amplitude/branch-amplitude.png" half center %}

+Branch events are similar to Amplitude events in that they can be used in your existing funnels and tracked on the various pages and dashboards.
+However, unlike normal events, Branch events contain invaluable information about how users ended up in your app in the first place.

+{% getstarted title="Get started with the Amplitude integration" %}{% endgetstarted %}